LizLicense/HAR-CNN-LSTM-ATT-pyTorch/README.md

-# A CNN-LSTM Approach to Human Activity Recognition with pyTorch with UCI and HAPT dataset
+# A CNN-LSTM Approach to Human Activity Recognition in pyTorch with UCI and HAPT dataset

 > Deep learning is perhaps the nearest future of human activity recognition.
 While there are many existing non-deep method, we still want to unleash the full power of deep learning.
 This repo provides a demo of using deep learning to perform human activity recognition.